GhostWriters/DockSTARTer/docs/apps/bookstack.md

 ## Description

-[BookStack](https://github.com/BookStackApp/BookStack) is a free and open source Wiki designed for creating beautiful documentation.
+[BookStack](https://www.bookstackapp.com) is a free and open source Wiki designed for creating beautiful documentation.
 Feauturing a simple, but powerful WYSIWYG editor it allows for teams to create detailed and useful documentation with ease.

-For more information on BookStack visit their [website](https://www.bookstackapp.com) and check it out.